distancify/handbook/readability-over-efficiency.md

 When relying on conventions, you also become dependent on those conventions never changing.
 This is generally not a problem for consumers of an API or platform.
 But as a developer of said APIs and platforms, introducing a convention is an **enormous** commitment.
 Breaking the contract of a convention is a huge deal, especially since breaking a convention generally don't show up at compile time and can be hard to trace for people relying on your code.

-This is why we at Distancify favor *configuration over convention*, preferably with sensible defaults.
+This is why we favor *configuration over convention*, preferably with sensible defaults.